 Empowering The BYOD REVOLUTION.
 Teaching Adolescents How to Evaluate the Quality of Online Information.
 An essential part of online research is the ability to critically evaluate information.

 This includes the ability to read and evaluate its level of accuracy, reliability and bias.
 When we recently assessed 770 seventh graders in two states to study these areas, the results definitely got our attention.
-Unfortunately, over 70 percent of their responses suggested that: Middle school students are more concerned with content relevance than with credibility.They rarely attend to source features such as author, venue or publication type to evaluate reliability and author perspective.
+Unfortunately, over 70 percent of their responses suggested that: Middle school students are more concerned with content relevance than with credibility.They rarely attend to source features such as author, venue or publication type to evaluate reliability and author perspective.When they do refer to source features in their explanations, their judgments are often vague, superficial and lack reasoned justification.
 Other studies highlight similar shortcomings of high school and college students in these areas.
 So, what can you do to more explicitly teach adolescents how to evaluate the quality of online information?

 This update has been in the works for a long time, so we’re super excited to finally be able to share it with you!
 Besides a full visual overhaul, this version includes several new features, tweaks and improvements.
 Let’s take a look at some of the highlights: Fresh New Look Showbie has been in need of a fresh coat of paint ever since iOS7 was released last fall.
 Update Indicators We’ve added new visual indicators to classes, assignments, and student folders.
 Improved Voice Notes We’ve replaced the strange glowing microphone with a fun, analog-style volume meter, which will give you a more responsive and accurate indication of your recording level.
 Longer Videos.
 27 Ways to Inspire Students to Innovate.
 Twitter.
 Middle School Unit Plans.
 Module 1: Activity 6 Sample Unit Plans - Middle School Oh Canada Leonardo's Workshop Planet Pack Pondamania Canada Project.

 Which Study Habits Can You Improve?
 QR Code Generator.
 Educational Videos MEET ME AT THE CORNER.
 Robin's account.
 Lesson planning with an iPad.
 TCEA Recharge.
 Lessons Worth Sharing.
 SchoolTube.
 TCEA Recharge.
 Online Video Editing for Schools.
 At Richland Two, our 30,000 students and educators have access to a collaborative video creation platform, allowing them to engage from home or school without the need to install any software.

 Donna Teuber, Technology Integration Coordinator, Richland School District Two in Columbia, SC WeVideo enables engaged learning Online video projects are a great way to encourage student creativity and storytelling, as well as increase student involvement.
 Media engages today’s digital native.
 Video creation projects enable multimodal learning and develop 21st century skills.
 Super Thoughts Video Contest Personal Digital Narrative ISTE 2013 testimonials Video Projects and Common Core Standards WeVideo enable student collaboration on video projects to build multimedia presentations and thereby addressing Common Core standards.
 21st Century Skills Creativity, Critical thinking, Communication and Collaboration are the 4 C's of 21st century skills.

 Integrate mobile into the learning process No hardware.
 Pro.
 I Education Apps Review - I Education Apps Review.
 Tales of a 6th Grade Classroom.
 Www.tpack.org.
 About EmergingEdTech – Learning About Emerging Education and Instructional Technologies and Sharing the Learning Journey.
 WelcomeWelcome to “EmergingEdTech”.

 Properly implemented and supported instructional technologies and tools can help to make learning more engaging and more productive for students and teachers alike, improving learning outcomes and helping to prepare students for continued education and ultimately productive, successful careers.
 The nature of these technologies and tools and how they are being incorporate and embraced in teaching is constantly evolving, with new ideas and applications emerging every day.
 I’ve devoted many hours to learning more about this since I started this site in 2009 and I’ve been sharing this journey with readers like you.
 Come join the conversation!
 Check out the EmergingEdTech introductory video!
 Each week, I research relevant topics and write a couple articles (at times accompanied by a video) providing information, insight, and/or opinion about those topics.

 Tony Vincent - Learning in Hand.
 I want my students to collaborate using iPads.
 The best way to teach with digital content.
 Padlet (Wallwisher) Blabberize.com - Got a picture?
 Blabberize it!
 Chalk.
 Live binders.
 Blooms.
 Padwheelposter.pdf.
 Bloomin' Apps.
 This page gathers all of the Bloomin' Apps projects in one place.Each image has clickable hotspots and includes suggestions for iPad, Android, Google and online tools and applications to support each of the levels of Bloom's Revised Taxonomy.I have created a page to allow you to share your favorite online tool, iOS, or Android app with others.